-ONC has launched a new initiative called USCDI+ to support the identification and establishment of domain or program-specific datasets that will operate as extensions to the existing USCDI.
-In particular, USCDI+ is a service that ONC will provide to federal partners who have a need to establish, harmonize, and advance the use of interoperable datasets that extend beyond the core data in the USCDI in order to meet agency-specific programmatic requirements.
-This approach will allow ONC to better serve its federal partners, assure that extensions build from the same core USCDI foundation, and create the opportunity for aligning similar data needs across agency programs.
+The USCDI+ initiative supports the identification and establishment of domain or program-specific data element lists that operate as extensions to the existing USCDI.
+USCDI+ is a service ONC provides to federal and industry partners to establish, harmonize, and advance the use of interoperable data element lists that extend beyond the core data in the USCDI in order to meet specific programmatic and/or use case requirements.
+This approach allows HHS to assure that USCDI+ extensions are built from the same core USCDI foundation, align to harmonized data standards and taxonomies, and create the opportunity for aligning similar data needs across programs and use cases.

 - A discovery process and charter

-- Identification of use cases, data specifications, and agency programmatic incentives/requirements for use of any specific USCDI+ dataset
+- Identification of use cases, data specifications, and programmatic incentives/requirements for use of any specific USCDI+ data element list

 - Evaluation of data classes/elements according to objective criteria, such as industry priority and readiness, level of standards maturity, and identified agency need

 In December 2023, ONC launched a new USCDI+ platform to support the organization, linking of domains, and functionality to solicit and receive feedback for all USCDI+ domains.
 The new platform provides an enhanced user experience that includes tools that enable users to see in and across USCDI+ datasets for comparison, analysis, and harmonization.
 The platform also includes the ability to filter and export data elements by information within the datasets (e.g., filter by USCDI version, particular vocabulary standards, and/or US Core Profiles, etc.), as well as advanced logic to help reduce duplicate data element submissions, and more.

 Visit https://uscdiplus.healthit.gov/ to see the new platform, provide feedback on USCDI+ datasets or to submit new data elements for USCDI+ domains.